Super Smash Bros is coming to Nintendo Switch this year, Nintendo has confirmed.

 Super Smash Bros Switch News

 Super Smash Bros for Nintendo Switch has officially been revealed.
-Nintendo showcased the upcoming fighter with a gorgeous reveal trailer in its latest Direct presentation:
+Nintendo showcased the upcoming fighter with a gorgeous reveal trailer during a Direct presentation:

 This trailer, unfortunately, doesn’t give away much beyond the addition of Squid Kids and a 2018 release window.
 A plethora of silhouettes can be seen in the distance revealing characters such as Link and Mario will indeed be returning.